scienceLabwork/know-your-pdf/readme.md

     * Llama3-8B: Offers superior performance in processing large and complex texts.

 ## Evaluation
-The performance of the models was evaluated on the following metrics:
+The performance of the models was evaluated on the following metrics:<br>
-    1. Similarity Score: The cosine similarity between the generated Original Response and LLM Response.
+    1. Similarity Score: The cosine similarity between the generated Original Response and LLM Response.<br>
-    ``` python
+    ```
         SCORE: 0.83
-    ```
+    ```<br>
     File : [Evaluation](./evaluation_metrics_llm_org_similarity.csv)

 ## Installation